Central American Dendrochronology

 Talia Anderson

-I am a postdoctoral fellow with the NOAA Climate & Global Change Program NOAA Climate & Global Change Program.
-I am based at the University of California - Los Angeles with the McKinnon Group McKinnon Group.
+I am a University of Minnesota Presidential Postdoctoral Fellow in the Department of Geography, Environment & Society.
+I recently completed another postdoctoral fellowship with the NOAA Climate & Global Change Program and was based at the University of California - Los Angeles in the McKinnon Group.
 My research focuses on climate variability and change in mountain landscapes across different spatial and temporal scales.
 I use a variety of data types, from models to satellite imagery, to explore climate impacts in both localized areas and large, multi-country regions.